 3. Keep repayments below 30% of your income

-Try to keep maintain your credit repayments below 30% of your monthly income.
+Try to keep maintain your credit utilization ratio below 30% of your monthly income.
 This requirement not only makes good financial sense but also forms part of the NCA.
 Affordability is another important factor that lenders have to consider when granting credit.

 4. Reduce debt